aveq-research/videoparser-ng/README.md

 ```

 Super fast – a 16⨉ speedup!
 This is on a 1920x1080 HEVC video file at 29.97 fps, parsing all frames and extracting all available metrics.
+For 3840x2160 (4K) videos, the speedup is even higher, around 70x as measured on a M1 Mac.

 The overall goal is to provide bitstream statistics to be later used for calculating video quality metrics such as ITU-T Rec.
 P.1204.3, which has a [reference implementation available](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3).

 There are some design docs about this project [available here](https://docs.google.com/document/d/1pnQGDWRjSfff4TyTNWcdeUmCMdCz8crsGo6Ws3rR6W0/edit?tab=t.0).
-It explains the rationale for the creation of the project, the detailed statistics available in the `bitstream_mode3_videoparser` project we'd like to port over, and what we would like to add as features on top of that.
+It explains the rationale for the creation of the project, the detailed statistics available in the `bitstream_mode3_videoparser` project have ported over, and what we would like to add as features on top of that.

 ## Installation